 Exposure to paint strippers containing methylene chloride remains a severe health concern for workers.
 The Second Circuit Court of Appeals recently refused to extend the United States Environmental Protection [EPA] agency's regulations to cover methylene chloride in the commercial setting.

-Exposure to methylene chloride, a chemical used in paint products, can result in:
+Exposure to methylene chloride, a chemical used in paint products, can result in the following:

-- •Neurological impact such as a coma, incapacitation, loss of consciousness and dizziness, and
+- The neurological impact, such as coma, incapacitation, loss of consciousness, dizziness,

-Chronic exposure to methylene chloride can result in:
+Chronic exposure to methylene chloride can result in the following:

-Methylene chloride is commonly used by persons engaged in bathtub refurbishing.
+Methylene chloride is commonly used by persons who refurbish bathtubs.
 It is also known as dichloromethane (DCM).
-Over 49 deaths were caused by methylene chloride, according to documents published by the EPA.
+Over 49 deaths were caused by methylene chloride, according to documents published by the US Environmental Protection Agency [EPA].
 The EPA reported that even requiring respirators still produces the acute risks of incapacitation or death and workers exposed to methylene chloride.

 "Methylene chloride, also called dichloromethane, is a volatile, colorless liquid with a chloroform-like odor.
 Methylene chloride is used in various industrial processes in many industries, including paint stripping, pharmaceutical manufacturing, paint remover manufacturing, and metal cleaning and degreasing.
 The most common means of exposure to methylene chloride are inhalation and skin exposure.
 OSHA considers methylene chloride to be a potential occupational carcinogen."

 While methylene chloride has been banned for sale in the retail market, the Court ruled that commercial workplaces are still permitted to use this hazardous chemical.
 The court reasoned that the E PA is still contemplating a rule that will drastically reduce or eliminate methylene chloride used in a commercial setting.